mohit2978/Devops/006.extras/001.maven/000notes.md

 => Using build tools, we can automate project build process.
 ### Maven is a build tool for java applications

+ earlier this process was done manually, to avoid this manul process,build tools came !! using build tools like maven we automate the build process!!

 ### What is Maven ?